thescientress/web-dev/index.md

 - ![](./img/Aeternal_icon.svg)
   ### æternal Backend API

-  The [æternal](https://github.com/aeternity/aeternal) is a caching and reporting layer which sits in front of the nodes of the æternity blockchain.
-Its purpose is to respond to queries faster than the node can do, and to support queries that for reasons of efficiency the node cannot or will not support itself.
+  [æternal](https://github.com/aeternity/aeternal) æternal is a caching layer and API server for æternity.
+It is used to respond to queries faster than the node and to support queries that the node cannot support for efficiency reasons.
 - ![](./img/Terminal_icon.svg)
   ### CLI - Command Line Client